Vertexwahn/FlatlandRT/README.md

 #### CLion

-There is a Bazel Plugin for CLion.
+There is a Bazel plug-in for CLion.
 It can be downloaded from [here](https://plugins.jetbrains.com/author/4bb31785-ad06-4671-8e26-266aadc184bd).

 You can use the following `.bazelproject` file: